tektyte/Log4-3rd-Party-Integration/V2.x.x/RaspberryPi/readme.md

 ​
 ## Requirements
 ​
-* Log4 USB or Log4 PoE
+* Log4 USB or Log4 PoE with FW 2.x.x
 * Micro-USB B to USB A-type cable
 * RaspberryPi 2 or 3
 * Python 2 or 3